awsdocs/aws-kms-developer-guide/doc_source/create-primary-keys.md

    Aliases are not a shared property of multi\-Region keys\.
 You can give your multi\-Region primary key and its replicas the same alias or different aliases\.
 AWS KMS does not synchronize the aliases of multi\-Region keys\.
 **Note**
 Adding, deleting, or updating an alias can allow or deny permission to the KMS key\.
-For details, see [Using ABAC for AWS KMS](abac.md) and [Using aliases to control access to KMS keys](alias-authorization.md)\.
+For details, see [ABAC for AWS KMS](abac.md) and [Using aliases to control access to KMS keys](alias-authorization.md)\.

 1. \(Optional\) Type a description of the primary key\.